 Arizona does not observe DST (except for Navajo Nation).

-Schneider uses ELDs.
-Truck drivers who have used paper logs in the past are used to accounting for DST on paper logs.
-Elogs do the calculation for the driver.
+Schneider has used electronic logs since 2010 — e-logs (ELDs or AOBRDs) are now federally mandated — and most e-log providers automatically handle the DST calculations for drivers.
 Drivers must remember that regardless of springing forward or falling back, you still have to adhere to the Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS) regulations.

 - If you work 1-10 a.m., it should show that you worked eight hours because you moved forward one hour during that timeframe.

-- Same with a 34-hour restart — if the restart crosses over DST on Sunday, you will need to wait the extra hour to truly have 34 hours off.
+- Same with the 34-hour restart — if the restart crosses over DST on Sunday, you will need to wait the extra hour to truly have 34 hours off.

-According to a University of Colorado Boulder study, “Spring Forward at your Own Risk: Daylight Savings Time and Fatal Vehicle Crashes,” in the first six days of DST there were 302 deaths and a cost of $2.75 billion over a 10-year period.
+According to a University of Colorado Boulder study, “Spring Forward at your Own Risk: Daylight Saving Time and Fatal Vehicle Crashes,” in the first six days of DST, there were 302 deaths and a cost of $2.75 billion over a 10-year period.
 The Fatal Accident Reporting System found a 17 percent increase in traffic fatalities on the Monday after the time change.

 Fatigue is a major factor.
 Sleep schedules are altered.
 Circadian rhythms are impacted.
 According to the AAA Foundation for Traffic Safety, people who sleep six to seven hours a night are twice as likely to be involved in a fatal crash.